marketing objectives examples

 Example of an advertising objective: “Invest 20% in paid ads for the following year and run advertisements on Facebook and Instagram once every two months.”

-8. Develop a Social Media Presence
+8. Develop a social media presence

 Example of a social media marketing objective: “Post three times a week on Facebook, Instagram, and LinkedIn for the next 12 months to gain 100 new followers each month.”